 Marketing interns have the opportunity to assist with email marketing strategy, social media marketing, ongoing content marketing campaigns, writing press releases, working with media relations, and developing marketing projects that have a direct influence on the Center.

-To help aid in graduate student research and professional development, ACMRS offers two graduate travel awards.
-The first offers $500 for conference or research travel by the proposal of the student.
+To help aid in graduate student research and professional development, ACMRS offers two graduate travel and research awards.
+The first offers $500 for conference or research expenses by the proposal of the student.
 The second award offers a travel, on-campus housing, meals, and conference registration for the best paper to be presented at the International Congress on Medieval Studies held in Kalamazoo, MI.

 In collaboration with The Huntington Library, we offer the annual ACMRS - Huntington Library Fellowship to aid in dissertation, post-doctoral or faculty research using the collections of The Huntington.
 The Huntington Library will welcome the inaugural ACMRS fellow with a $3,500 award for a one-month residency.